DNX-BR/terraform-aws-waf/README.md

 The following resources will be created:
 - Web ACL with defined rule set (count or block)
-- Optional Web Association with Application Load Balancer (ALB)
+- Optional Web Association with a list of Application Load Balancers (ALB)
-- Optional Web Association with Application CloudFront Distribution
+- Optional Web Association with a list of CloudFront Distributions
 - Optional CloudWatch logging configuration
 - Optional CloudWatch log group